 Generally, most awards are made on an academic year basis (two semesters).
-Award payments are made to the student's account in two equal installments during the year; one in fall semester and one in the spring semester.
+Award payments are made to the student's account in two equal installments during the year; one in the fall semester and one in the spring semester.
 An exception to this process is the earnings from the Federal Work-Study program which are disbursed to students at the close of each month for actual hours worked.

 Financial aid is typically "packaged."
 Therefore, most awards are a combination of scholarships, loans, and work-study determined by the eligibility of the student and the availability of funds.
 Financial aid will be used for the payment of tuition, room, board, lab fees, instructional supplies, materials, and books.
+Work study cannot be used to settle your student account.

 Any financial aid a student receives or expects to receive from a confirmed source other than Emmanuel College must be reported to the Office of Financial Aid.
 This includes scholarships, grants, and loans.
-This reporting is required by federal law and may result in recalculation of eligibility which could result in reduction, cancellations, or repayment of need-based aid, such as Federal Subsidized Stafford Loans and Federal Work-Study.
+This reporting is required by federal law and may result in recalculation of eligibility which could mean a reduction, cancellations, or repayment of need-based aid, such as

+Federal Subsidized Stafford Loans and Federal Work-Study.

-SATISFACTORY ACADEMIC PROGRESS
+STANDARDS OF ACADEMIC PROGRESS